t2kasa/social_lstm_keras_tf/README.md

 # :construction: social_lstm_tf :construction:

 Social LSTM implementation with TensorFlow.

-Important Notes:

-* **Unofficial and experimental implementation.**
+* Unofficial and experimental implementation.
-* (2018/12/27) I have been updating my codes.
-* I have been rewriting all of my codes without any other codes.
-Therefore I have changed the repo license to MIT License.
+* I have been rewriting all of this repo codes (`renew` branch).
+Please see the next section, IMPORTANT NOTES.

+## IMPORTANT NOTES

+I cannot valid prediction results yet and the reason is not clear for me.
+So I decided to rewrite all of this repo codes and use TensorFlow eager execution to be easy to debug.
+If anyone find or know the reason or something to related problems, please create issues or contact me.

 ## Requirements